sreeem/ClassificationMethods/README.md

 # ClassificationMethods

 In this project I was provided a dataset with information on the admissions decision for graduate students in the Business School.
+This was done for a class final.

 There is a total of 85 observations(each one representing a student) and three predictors.
 - Two quantitative predictors (GPA, GMAT)